Hikmet Temel Akarsu

-Hikmet Temel Akarsu (born 1960 in Gümüşhane, Turkey) is a Turkish novelist, short story writer, satirist and playwright.
+Hikmet Temel Akarsu (born 1960) is a Turkish novelist, short story writer, satirist and playwright.

+Biography

+Hikmet Temel Akarsu was born in 1960 in Gümüşhane, Turkey.
 He moved to Istanbul with his family at the age of nine.
 After graduating from Istanbul Technical University with a degree in architecture, he devoted himself to writing.
-Including essays, articles, critiques, plays and scenarios, he produced literal work in all fields.
-Besides his novel series, his satirical prose and critical essays found much acclaim in the society.
+Including essays, articles, critiques, plays and scenarios, he produced literary work in all fields.
+Besides his novel series, his satirical prose and critical essays met with much acclaim.

 His novel series, The Lost Generation (Kayıp Kuşak), Istanbul Quartet (İstanbul Dörtlüsü) and Everlasting Antiquity (Ölümsüz Antikite) have all been printed by several publishers.

 His essays appeared in literature magazines such as Varlık, Gösteri, Radikal Kitap, Cumhuriyet Kitap, Notos, Sıcak Nal, Roman Kahramanları and Yasakmeyve.
 He wrote columns in newspapers for a certain period of time.
 His short stories were printed by İnkılap Yayınları under the title Babalar ve Kızları ("Fathers and Their Daughters") in 2005.